hindu-comm/weblogs/manasataramgini/2015/12/2015-12-12_a-note-on-the-early-expansions-of-the-indo-europeans.md

 artifacts from the east Asian steppes in Mongolia all the way to Europe within a span of few generations.
-While the reality of this phenomenon is still debated, the “genuine” Seima-Turbino sites are marked by sophisticated manufacture of Sn-bronze ware with great aesthetic accomplishment.
+While the reality of this phenomenon is still debated, the “genuine” Seima-Turbino sites are marked by sophisticated manufacture of Sn-bronze warewith great aesthetic accomplishment.
 The Seima-Turbino sites on one hand show weapons and anvils with links to the earlier or contemporary Sintashta complex while on other the daggers with a circular pommel innovated in this horizon became popular in the later Andronovo.
-Starting between 3.9-3.8 kyr BP the Potapovka in the west expands to spawn a successor culture, the Srubnaya.
-The Sintashta in the east similarly expands to form the Andronovo culture.
+Starting between 3.9-3.8 kyr BP the Potapovka in the west expands to spawna successor culture, the Srubnaya.
+The Sintashta in the east similarly expands to formthe Andronovo culture.
 Over the next few centuries these rapidly expand to set up a culturally similar horizon from the border of China to Europe and south toward west Asia.
 These developments were associated with